- UK LICENSED

 - Choose your Boku bookmakers and once you’ve signed up, go to the deposit section.

 - Look for the option which says, “Pay by Mobile” or Pay by Phone”.

-- A window will then appear which asks you to put the deposit amount you’d like to make.
+- A window will then appear, asking you to put the deposit amount you’d like to make.
 This can be up to a maximum of £30.

-- A text message will then be sent to the number which you’ve added for verification.
-To accept the charges and add them to your mobile bill reply with “Y”.
+- Boku will then send a text message to the number which you’ve added for verification.
+To accept the charges and add them to your mobile bill, reply with “Y”.
 If you’ve changed your mind or think the message has been sent by mistake, reply with “N”.